 In comparison to businesses in the rest of the world:

-- Business confidence is comparatively high in the US.
-62% feel confident about their businesses' prospects over the next six months, compared to a global average of 52%.
+- Business confidence is comparatively low in Canada.
+Just 36% feel positive about their business's prospects over the next six months, compared to a global average of 52%.

-- In line with the global outlook, 43% of US small businesses believe that the Government can best help them through business support e.g. export opportunities, grants.
+- Almost half of Canadian small businesses (46%) believe that the Government can best help them through improvements to the tax environment, while a global average of 48% prefer business support e.g. export opportunities.

-"Sage is launching the Forum for Business Builders, and is holding events like today's to make sure the issues facing the world's small businesses are recognised, debated and resolved."
+"Sage is launching the Forum for Business Builders, and is holding events like today's to make sure the issues facing the world's small businesses are recognized, debated and resolved."

 Sage is the market and technology leader for integrated accounting, payroll and payment systems, supporting the ambition of entrepreneurs and business builders.
 Today, business builders measure success in strong relationships, partnerships, and communities.
 It's why Sage helps drive today's business builders with the most intelligent and flexible cloud-enabled software, support and advice to manage everything from money to people.
 Daily, more than 13,000 Sage colleagues in 23 countries work with a thriving global community of over 3 million entrepreneurs, business owners, tradespeople, accountants, partners and developers to champion the success of business builders everywhere.
 And as a FTSE 100 business, we are passionate about doing business the right way, supporting our local communities through the Sage Foundation.